agardnerIT/thekindkeptn/full-tour-5-self-healing.md

 ## Add New Sequence to Shipyard

 Modify the shipyard in the `main` branch of the Git upstream.
 Add a new sequence in `production` which will be triggered when a problem is received.
-Importantly this sequence will recursively trigger every 2 minutes until the evaluation is in a `pass` or `warning` state.
+This sequence will recursively self-trigger every 2 minutes until the evaluation is in a `pass` or `warning` state.
 This allows for escalating self-healing actions.

-Add this block to the `production stage:
+Add this block to the `production` stage:
 ```
 - name: "remediation"
           triggeredOn: